MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 for months at a time.
 In the case of OpenAI Five, the training cost per day was estimated to be $25,000 dollars a day which is a very large amount of money.
-However, what this paper has showed is that it is not necessary to spend this amount of money on training an agent if your goal is only to achieve human level performance.
-The final performance of the JueWu-SL system was that is managed to beat the Honor of Kings equivalent of Challenger level players using a purely supervised learning approach.
+However, what this paper has showed is that it is not necessary to spend this amount of money on training an agent if your goal is only to achieve human level or super human level performance if you use expert data.
+The final
+JueWu-SL system managed to beat the Honor of Kings equivalent of Challenger level players using a purely supervised learning approach.

 For our system, instead of using 16 Nvidia P40s, we can use Google TPUs which have